 - Add water and sugar to a small pot and whisk gently.
 Turn heat to high and do not stir anymore.
 Have a pastry brush and bowl of water on hand to occasionally brush down sides of pot to prevent crystallization.
 Sugar will begin to liquify and bubble up.
 When it begins to turn a light amber colour (about 7-8 minutes), remove from heat and immediately pour in the coconut milk, whisking as you pour.
 Be careful, the sugar gets extremely hot.

 - Add butter and vanilla and continue to whisk until combined.

-- Finish with sea salt and store in the fridge in a glass, airtight container (a mason jar works well).
+- Finish with sea salt and store in the fridge in a glass, airtight container (a small mason jar works well).